Codecademy/docs/content/java/concepts/calendar/terms/getDisplayNames/getDisplayNames.md

   - 'paths/computer-science'
 ---

-The `.getDisplayNames()` method of the `Calendar` class returns a map containing all string representations of Calendar field values in the given style and locale and the corresponding field values.
+The `.getDisplayNames()` method of the `Calendar` class returns a map containing the string representations of the field values in the given style and locale.

 ## Syntax